-- Create a new migration directory with a SQL migration file in it
+Prisma Migrate will create a new migration directory with a SQL migration file in it:./prisma/migrations/20210426141759_initial-migration

 The new migration history and the new database schema should now be in sync with your Prisma schema.

-In other development environments (for example, other team members' computers):
+To reset other development environments (for example, other team members' computers):

 Check out a copy of the repository with the new migration directory and the

-To baseline a production database:
+To baseline a database:

-Make sure you have a working copy of the new migrations directory
+Make sure you have a working copy of the new migrations directory.

 If you need to baseline multiple migrations (for example, if you generated more migrations after transitioning your development environment), run the

 In certain cases, you can run into issues with the migration history and that prevent you from applying further database migrations with